bjcosta/landscaping/history/README.md

-# Old Designs
+# Overall Design History

-This is a list of previous designs I made to a fairly stable point and then decided to change something significant.
+This page describes previous designs I made on the backyard landscaping project to a fairly stable point and then decided to change something significant.
 It gives a reasonable idea of the process that has happened over the last few years

+# Contents
+{:.no_toc}

+1. Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Current design
+# Current design

 After looking at possibilities for the shaded pond, I am considering moving back to the non-shaded pond location, but adding options to provide shade and balance to the overall backyard view.